Over the past 10 years, prices for vinyl records have been steadily increasing.

 As a result, lead times for production are currently 3 to 6 months to get a record pressed.

 This does not even take into account the shipping issues the entire industry experienced last year (and continues to experience to a lesser extent today).
-The pandemic hit the shipping industry extremely hard, raising costs and limiting workers.
+The pandemic hit the shipping industry extremely hard, raising costs to ship vinyl records and everything else, and limiting workers.

 How Industry Pressing Costs Affect Supply